India cilantro rice is super easy and tastes delicious, with step-by-step pictures and instructions. It's a very flavorful, one-pot dish.

 - Let the pot cools down, remove the foil and serve hot.

-- For a slight variation, try adding a couple of sprigs of mint leaves.
-This does enhance the flavor and kothamalli sadam does taste absolutely different and delicious.
+- Try adding a couple of sprigs of mint leaves for a slight variation.
+This enhances the flavor, and kothamalli sadam tastes different and delicious.

-- Adding chopped ginger in the initial stage of frying makes the rice with a unique flavor.
+- Adding chopped ginger in the initial frying stage gives the rice a unique flavor.

-- Wash and rinse the rice before soaking, this ensures the flavor intact with the rice.
+- Wash and rinse the rice before soaking; this ensures the flavor is intact with the rice.

-- An easy and simple method of dum process is discussed here.
-There are multiple other methods that are also available and I personally find this is a more easier and convenient method.
+- An easy method of the dum process is discussed here.
+Multiple other ways are also available, and I find this is a more accessible and convenient method.

-- If you are planning to make in a pressure cooker, just replace the heavy-bottomed pot with pressure cooker.
-Close lid with the weight, only at the stage of 80% done or at Step 10.
+- If you plan to make a pressure cooker, replace the heavy-bottomed pot with a pressure cooker.
+Close the lid with the weight, only at 80% done or Step 10.

-- I have added little cashew nuts, but more cashew nuts and almonds can also be added, which also yields a very rich kothamalli sadam /rice.
+- I have added cashew nuts, but more almonds can also be added, yielding a vibrant kothamalli sadam /rice.